Table of Contents

 On the basis of the record, the Court concluded that the 36-month nonpayment testing period expired in ’99: Stewart defaulted on his MBNA account sometime after Oct.
 22, ’94, and MBNA charged off his debt on Sept.
 12, ’96, with Stewart making no payments on the defaulted account after the charge-off.
 Accordingly, the Tax Court found that there was a rebuttable presumption that an identifiable event indicating that the debt was discharged occurred in ’99.

 That presumption wasn’t rebutted.
 There was no evidence that MBNA, NCO, or PRA engaged in significant, bona fide collection activity at any time after MBNA charged off Stewart’s debt.
 Although PRA engaged in automated collection activity for approximately two months after acquiring the defaulted account, these ministerial actions didn’t constitute significant, bona fide collection activity.
 Further, since the date when NCO acquired the account from MBNA couldn’t be identified exactly, it may well have occurred long after January 31 of the calendar year following expiration of the 36-month nonpayment period.

 The Tax Court also wasn’t persuaded that PRA’s decision to cease its automated collection activity and issue a Form 1099-C in 2008 was the first identifiable event indicating that Stewart’s debt would never be repaid.
 While the issuance of Form 1099-C is an identifiable event, it’s not dispositive of a discharged debt.
 The Court said that it appeared from the record that PRA unsuccessfully attempted to revive the defaulted account in an attempt to coerce Stewart, using automated mailing and automated telephone calls, to make voluntary payments to PRA despite over a decade of nonpayment and an expired State statute of limitations period. ”

-Attorney Gregory Fitzgerald also weighed in on this matter from a consumer advocate point of view when people are trying to collect on an old debt claiming the old debt has not been cancelled.
+Attorney Gregory Fitzgerald also weighed in on this matter from a consumer advocate point of view when people are trying to collect on an old debt claiming the old debt has not been canceled.
 His advice can be found in Zombie Debt 1099 Style.
 And You Thought Your Old Debt Was Dead.